 |

-image of the spine, performed on October 8th 2012.
-If
+X-ray image of the spine, performed

-the curvature of more than 100 degrees resulted from uneven bone growth, vertebrae
+than 100 degrees resulted from uneven bone growth, vertebrae should be

-cartilage, are transformed.
+are transformed.
 They are stretched like bellows of an accordion. |

-scoliosis that distinguishes it from less successful established methods.
-The most important difference is in constant slight compression
+it from less successful established methods.
+The most

-of the chest by the
+of the chest by the corset.
+I believe it is

 also important to create lumbar lordosis, thus to correct spinal curvature